joncrlsn/mypfs/README.md

 ### safe use
 1. mypfs will work over the internet only if your computer has a public IP address or you have port-forwarding setup on your router.
 1. run mypfs in a small directory, never the root or home directory
-1. avoid use on a public network (like a coffeeshop or the internet) until more security features are added
+1. avoid use on a public network (like a coffeeshop) until more security features are added
 1. avoid extending the timeout unless you totally trust your network
-1. shut it down as soon as you've exchanged files
+1. shut it down after you have exchanged files

+### version history
+1. 0.9.0 first release
+1. 0.9.1 log to standard out when someone downloads or uploads a file
+1. 0.9.2 a random username is generated -- required to access the site

 ### cool things that could be added
-1. on startup, generate a 10 character token that must be provided by user before download or upload
+1. add parameter with directory to be served  i.e. `mypfs upload /tmp/share`
 1. on the web pages, show time remaining until server shuts down
 1. instead of exiting after timeout, show a "timeout" page
 1. support https (easy with GoLang, just not sure it will be used)
 1. limit uploads to a configurable amount
 1. after startup, display HTTP URL to copy and share
-1. add parameter with directory to be served  i.e. `mypfs upload /tmp/share`

-### version history
-1. 0.9.0 first release
-1. 0.9.1 log to standard out when someone downloads or uploads a file